 - Take a stroll through the Arthur Avenue Retail Market and sort through the high quality pastas, flours, cookies, and canned tomatoes imported from Italy at Mount Carmel Foods.

 - Look up at the "sausage chandelier" at Calabria Pork Store and sample their house cured pork products.

-- Visit Addeo's bakery for a taste of the incredibly addictive "chicola" bread and Madonia for the chocolate bread.
+- Visit Addeo's bakery for a taste of the addictive chicola bread made with chunks of crispy cured pork.